varju/jenkins-on-aws/README.md

 _Note:_ You will be prompted for approval during the stages of the deploy.
 Follow the instructions on the prompt when asked.

 That's it!
-You now have a fully automated Jenkins implementation running on AWS Fargate with worker nodes automatically configured to run on an as needed basis.
+You now have a fully automated Jenkins implementation running on AWS Fargate with agent nodes automatically configured to run on an as needed basis.